-To enroll members in eGrants, please refer to the tutorials on the Knowledge Network, particularly the Member Enrollment PowerPoint at the bottom of the page, for step-by-step instructions for this process in eGrants.
+To enroll members in eGrants, please refer to the eGrants User Guide, particularly the Member Enrollment Guide, for step-by-step instructions for this process in eGrants.
 Programs must document in the eGrants/My AmeriCorps Portal a member's enrollment within 8 days of the start of service date and within 30 days of the end of service date.
-To determine compliance with the enrollment and exit requirements, use the Enrollment Approval Cycle Time Report and Exit Approval Cycle Time Reports, which are available from the Reports menu in the eGrants Portal.
+To determine compliance with the enrollment and exit requirements, use the Enrollment Approval Cycle Time Reports and Exit Approval Cycle Time Reports, which are available from the Reports menu in the eGrants Portal.

-4h.
+4g.
 Member Orientation

-Programs must conduct a member orientation (45 CFR 2522.100 and National Policy FAQs) designed to enhance member sensitivity to the community and comply with any pre-service orientation or training required by the Corporation.
+Programs must conduct a member orientation (45 CFR 2522.100 and National Policy FAQs) designed to enhance member sensitivity to the community and comply with any pre-service orientation or training required byAmeriCorps.
 At a minimum, these items should be covered during orientation and explicitly listed on the member orientation agenda: